mirainc/mira-kit/README.md

 {"name": "ig_username", "type": "string", "secure": false}
 ```

-The text that is displayed in the dashboard for each property is derived from your app's `strings.json` file.
+The text that is displayed in the dashboard for each property is derived from your app's `strings` defined in the `definition.json` file.

-### Icons and Thumbnails
-Your app icon is used to represent your app in the Mira dashboard and should be `32pt` square.
-Its thumbnail is used to represent presentations created for your app and should be `110pt` wide by `62pt` tall.
-Both files should be SVGs.

-_FIXME: Should include Sketch template._

-### Localizable Strings
+#### Localizable Strings
-Localizable text must be placed in a `strings.json` file.
+Localizable text must be placed in the `strings` dictionary.
 The dictionary should map the ISO 639-1 language abbreviation to a dictionary mapping arbitrary string keys to readable, localized values.

 ```json
 {